 Are you hoping to add some new vegetable gardening books to your library this year?
-If you are, I’ve rounded up a great selection of the best vegetable gardening books!
+If you are, I’ve rounded up a great selection of the best vegetable gardening books for those of us in Canada!
 These are must-haves if you are looking for inspiration for growing the best vegetable garden, no matter what size of space you are working with!

 This book by veteran Canadian garden writer Doug Green is full of information that will educate Canadian gardeners in all aspects of planning, installing, planting, and caring for their new garden.
 Gardeners will learn how to ensure their garden is eco-friendly and how to save money by storing, canning, or freezing the bounty of the garden.
 With hundreds of full colour pictures, Guide to Canadian Vegetable Gardening is sure to be the standard for Canadian gardeners for years to come.